How to Replace Your Robo-Advisor With AI

 Is it safe to connect my brokerage to an AI tool?

 It depends on how access works.
-Walnut connects through SnapTrade, a regulated aggregator, and reads your holdings read-only by default, so the assistant can see positions but cannot trade without your explicit approval.
+Walnut connects through a regulated connection, and reads your holdings read-only by default, so the assistant can see positions but cannot trade without your explicit approval.
 Before linking any account to any tool, check its security model, whether access is read-only, and exactly what it is allowed to do.

 Will an AI assistant rebalance my portfolio automatically?